 At Christ Church Grammar School we believe the best education evolves within a context of rich relationships, where students feel safe and secure and have a strong sense of belonging.
 It is an environment where each child’s contribution is valued and where he or she can develop a sustained enthusiasm for learning.
 Our tailored curriculum provides the challenges and encouragement that children need to thrive and develop at their own pace, thus honouring the individual.
 We foster a climate of intellectual rigour and creative thinking,

 Learning focuses on establishing strong literacy and numeracy skills.
-Opportunities include STEM subjects (Science, Technology and Mathematics), social sciences, health, physical, personal and social development and the Arts.
+Opportunities include STEM subjects (Science, Technology, Engineering and Mathematics), social sciences, health, physical, personal and social development and the Arts.
 Our specialist programs include French and Chinese, Art, Library, Religious Education, Music, Outdoor Education, Drama and Dance, and Physical Education.

 Teaching and Learning is the core business of what we do.
 The essential components of this are teaching, pedagogy, assessment and reporting.
 We embrace the Australian Curriculum across all learning areas - English, Mathematics, Science and Humanities (History and Geography, Civics & Citizenship, and Economics), Technologies, Healthy and Physical Education, The Arts and LOTE.